-- The assurance practitioner shall obtain an understanding of the activity and other performance engagement circumstances, sufficient to identify and assess the performance engagement risks of the activity not being economic, efficient or effective, and sufficient to design and perform further evidence-gathering procedures. - Obtaining an understanding of the activity and other performance engagement circumstances is an essential part of planning and performing a performance engagement.
-That understanding ordinarily provides the assurance practitioner with a frame of reference for exercising professional judgement throughout the performance engagement, for example when: - Considering the characteristics of the activity. - Assessing the suitability of criteria. - Assessing systems established and maintained for ensuring compliance with an entity's mandate or internal controls as expressed in policies and legislation. - Identifying where special consideration may be necessary, for example factors indicative of wastage or fraud, and the need for specialised skills or the work of an expert. - Establishing and evaluating the continued appropriateness of quantitative levels of performance (where appropriate), and considering qualitative materiality factors or benchmarks. - Developing expectations for use when performing analytical procedures. - Designing and performing further evidence-gathering procedures to reduce performance engagement risk to an appropriate level. - Evaluating evidence, including the reasonableness of the responsible party's oral and written representations. - The assurance practitioner uses professional judgement to determine the extent of the understanding that is needed of the activity and other performance engagement circumstances.
-Under paragraph 35 of this ASAE, the assurance practitioner needs to consider whether the understanding is sufficient to assess the performance engagement risks that the activity may not be materially economic, efficient or effective or information asserted about the activity is materially misstated.
+- 37 The assurance practitioner shall obtain an understanding of the activity and other performance engagement circumstances sufficient to identify and assess the performance engagement risks of the activity not being economic, efficient or effective, and sufficient to design and undertake further evidence-gathering procedures. - Obtaining an understanding of the activity and other performance engagement circumstances is an essential part of planning and conducting a performance engagement.
+That understanding ordinarily provides the assurance practitioner with a frame of reference for exercising professional judgement throughout the performance engagement, for example, when: - Considering the characteristics of the activity. - Assessing the suitability of criteria. - Assessing systems established and maintained for ensuring compliance with an entity's mandate or internal controls as expressed in policies and legislation.

+- Identifying where special consideration may be necessary, for example factors indicative of wastage or fraud, and the need for specialised skills or the work of an expert. - Establishing and evaluating the continued appropriateness of quantitative levels of performance (where appropriate), and considering qualitative materiality factors or benchmarks. - Developing expectations for use when undertaking analytical procedures. - Designing and undertaking further evidence-gathering procedures to reduce performance engagement risk to an appropriate level. - Evaluating evidence, including the reasonableness of the responsible party's oral and written representations. - The assurance practitioner uses professional judgement to determine the extent of the understanding that is needed of the activity and other performance engagement circumstances.
+Under paragraph 37 of this ASAE, the assurance practitioner needs to consider whether the understanding is sufficient to assess the performance engagement risk that the activity may not be materially economic, efficient or effective or information asserted about the activity is materially misstated.
 The assurance practitioner ordinarily has a lesser depth of understanding than the responsible party.

-Assessing the Appropriateness of the Activity
+Assessing the Appropriateness of the Activity as the Subject Matter

-- The assurance practitioner shall assess the appropriateness of the activity, in terms of: - (a) being identifiable, and its performance capable of consistent assessment against identified criteria; and - (b) ensuring the information about it is capable of being subjected to procedures for gathering sufficient appropriate evidence to support a reasonable assurance or limited assurance conclusion, as appropriate. - The assurance practitioner also ordinarily identifies those characteristics of the activity that are particularly relevant to the intended users, which are to be described in the assurance report.
-An assurance practitioner does not accept a performance engagement unless the assurance practitioner's preliminary knowledge of the performance engagement circumstances indicates that the activity is appropriate. - 40 If after accepting the performance engagement, the assurance practitioner concludes that the activity is not appropriate, the assurance practitioner shall assess whether to: - (a) change the terms of the performance engagement as described in paragraph 26 of this ASAE; or - (b) withdraw from or discontinue the performance engagement.
+- The assurance practitioner shall assess the appropriateness of the activity as the subject matter, in terms of: - (a) being identifiable, and its performance capable of consistent assessment against identified criteria; and - (b) ensuring the information about it is capable of being subjected to procedures for gathering sufficient appropriate evidence to support a reasonable assurance or limited assurance conclusion, as appropriate. - The assurance practitioner also ordinarily identifies those characteristics of the activity that are particularly relevant to the intended users, which are to be described in the assurance report.
+As indicated in paragraph 27(b) of this ASAE, an assurance practitioner does not initiate or accept a performance engagement unless the assurance practitioner's preliminary knowledge of the performance engagement circumstances indicates the appropriateness of the activity as the subject matter prior to commencing the engagement.

+- 42 If after initiating or accepting the performance engagement, the assurance practitioner concludes that the activity is not a subject matter appropriate to being subjected to audit or review, the assurance practitioner shall assess whether to: - (a) change the terms of the performance engagement as described in paragraph 28 of this ASAE; or - (b) withdraw from or discontinue the performance engagement. - In the event that the assurance practitioner is unable to change the terms of, or withdraw from or discontinue, the performance engagement, under paragraph 89(c) of this ASAE, the assurance practitioner needs to consider the implications for the assurance report.